- GRADUATE STUDIES

-The Baccalaureate Nursing program (R.N. to B.S.) is accredited by the National League for Nursing Accrediting Commission (NLNAC)*.
-The National League for Nursing Accrediting Commission is located at 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia, 30326, (404) 975-5000.
+The Baccalaureate Nursing program (R.N. to B.S.) is fully accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The Accreditation Commission for Education in Nursing is located at 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia, 30326, (404) 975-5000.

 Want to Know More?

 Franklin Pierce University also offers a Master of Science in Nursing program.
 Learn more.

 Franklin Pierce University